Foblex/f-flow/public/markdown/examples/connectable-side.md

 ## Description

-This guide shows how to add connectors with different connectable sides to a node.
+This guide explains how to add connectors to a node, allowing connections from specific sides for more control over node interactions.

 ## Example